smartdevicelink/sdl_evolution/proposals/xxx-media-service-data-progress-bar-improvements.md

 ## Introduction

-This proposal adds new paramters to the media service data to allow the app consumers know the playback status and progress of a selected track.
+This proposal adds new parameters to the media service data to allow the app consumers to know the playback status and progress of a selected track.

 ## Motivation